 David X. Marquez, PhD

-Assistant Professor, Kinesiology and Nutrition
+Associate Professor, Kinesiology and Nutrition

 David X. Marquez specializes in exercise psychology and behavioral medicine.
 He currently chairs the Minority Health and Research Special Interest Group of the American College of Sports Medicine and is an advisor in the Urban Allied Health Academy at UIC.